simonmau/enum_ext/README.md

 }
 ```

-Use the your new enum like the native one
+Use the enum just like the native one

 ```C#
 var day = Weekday.Monday;